finitesphere/art-showcase-website/README.md

-Art showcase website template that uses Bootstrap
+Art showcase website template that utilities the CSS Bootstrap framework.